Date: 28 January 2014. Heaters Debunked.

 Experience is the name given mistakes,

-after you've survived the event.
+after you have survived the event.

-But it's the clay flower pots that are flogged the most.
+It is the clay flower pots that are flogged the most.
 On

 Sparrow (a 40' Rhodes Bounty) the clay pot on the burner did warm his

 galley however that is sailboat, long and lean.
 Built in 1959,

 Sparrow has a 28' waterline, 40' overall and a ten foot beam.
 Because

 Sparrow is a blue-water sailboat she is air tight below decks unlike my

 Seaweed.
 Seaweed has sliding windows (say "drafty") and three doors